liqd/adhocracy/README.txt

 to a running instance of memcache.

-If no memcache is configured or available, Adhocracy should still function, but displaying motions that have a lot of votes can take a long time.
+If no memcache is configured or available, Adhocracy should still function, but displaying proposals that have a lot of votes can take a long time.

 Installation and Setup